SS Imperator: World War I and U.S. Navy service

-In August 1914, as World War I began, he was laid up at Hamburg and remained inactive for more than four years, falling into dilapidation.
+In August 1914, as World War I began, she was laid up at Hamburg and remained inactive for more than four years, falling into dilapidation.
 Following the Armistice of 11 November 1918, Imperator was taken over by the Allied Food Shipping and Finance Agreement, and allocated to the United States for temporary use as a transport alongside Vaterland, which was now renamed SS Leviathan and bringing American service personnel home from France.

-He was commissioned as the USS Imperator (ID-4080) in early May 1919.
+She was commissioned as the USS Imperator (ID-4080) in early May 1919.
 After embarking 2,100 American troops and 1,100 passengers, Imperator departed Brest, France on 15 May 1919, arriving at New York City one week later.
-Operating with the Cruiser and Transport Force from 3 June to 10 August, he made three cruises from New York to Brest, returning over 25,000 troops, nurses, and civilians to the United States.
+Operating with the Cruiser and Transport Force from 3 June to 10 August, she made three cruises from New York to Brest, returning over 25,000 troops, nurses, and civilians to the United States.

 While en route to New York City on 17 June, Imperator assisted the Jeanne d'Arc, which had broken down in the Atlantic Ocean.
 The then president-elect of Brazil Epit%C3%A1cio Pessoa was on board Jeanne d'Arc and Imperator received him and his party for transport to the United States, arriving there several days later.

-Decommissioned at Hoboken, New Jersey in early 1919, Imperator was transferred to the British Shipping Controller on 20 September, and it was decided that Cunard would operate him.
-Captain Charles A. Smith and a full crew were sent out to New York on Carmania the new operators and the official handover from the American Board of shipping to Cunard took place on 24 November.
-Imperator was then transferred to Cunard's pier 54 for Cunard service.
+Decommissioned at Hoboken, New Jersey in early 1919, Imperator was transferred to the British Shipping Controller on 20 September, and it was decided that Cunard would operate her.
+Captain Charles A. Smith and a full crew were sent out to New York on Carmania the new operators and the official handover from the British Shipping Controller to Cunard took place on 24 November.
+Imperator was then transferred to Cunard's Pier 54 for Cunard service.